-Intubation is a procedure that can help save a life when someone can’t breathe.
-A healthcare provider uses a laryngoscope to guide an endotracheal tube (ETT) into the mouth or nose, voicebox, then trachea.
-The tube keeps the airway open so air can get to the lungs.
-Intubation is usually performed in a hospital during an emergency or before surgery.
+Intubation can help save your life when you can’t breathe.
+A healthcare provider uses a laryngoscope to guide an endotracheal tube into your mouth or nose, voice box and then trachea.
+The tube keeps your airway open so you can get air into your lungs.
+Providers usually perform intubation in a hospital during an emergency or before surgery.

 Advertisement